json-schema-org/json-schema-spec/adr/2022-11-stable-spec.md

 with stable features or want to use a new keyword, users have the information they need to make that decision.

-The downside of the stability model is that it presents a very high barrier for a feature to make it into a stable status.
+The stability model sets a very high barrier for a feature to make it into stable status.
+This is on purpose so we can be very sure features won't change once they are stable, but this process can take a long time.
 It would typically take two years for a feature to reach stability which could be a long time to wait for users who need to stick to the stable feature set but could benefit greatly from a new feature.

 ### Option 2 - IETF Inspired
 The benefit of this approach is that it's compatible with the IETF process